pablocarderam/opqua/README.md

 - generation_time_host -- pathogen replication cycle time in hosts (number >0)
 - generation_time_vector -- pathogen replication cycle time in vectors
   (number >0)
-- max_generation_size_host,10 -- maximum growth within hosts, in units of pathogens per replication cycle (number>1)
+- max_generation_size_host -- maximum growth within hosts, in units of pathogens per replication cycle (number>1)
-- max_generation_size_vector,10 -- maximum growth within vectors, in units of pathogens per replication cycle (number>1)
+- max_generation_size_vector -- maximum growth within vectors, in units of pathogens per replication cycle (number>1)
+- max_generations_survival_host -- number of generations used to compute rates and probabilities of genotype emergence in hosts (integer)
+- max_generations_survival_vector -- number of generations used to compute rates and probabilities of genotype emergence in vectors (integer)
 - fitnessHost -- function that evaluates relative fitness in head-to-head competition for different genomes within the same host (function object, takes a String argument and returns a number >= 0)